-…mostly Sherman (for this story).
-But, we were looking for Harry, Harry Hutton Kidd, our 1st great grandfather, who disappeared.
-The family stories said he disappeared, and later, my cousins and I looking for him in records, saw that this family lore was true.
+Story after story …mostly Sherman (for this story).
+But, we were looking for Harry, Harry Hutton Kidd, our 1st great grandfather, who disappeared and the rest of the family and were not disappointed.
+For Harry Hutton Kidd the family stories said he disappeared, and later, my cousins and I looking for him in records, saw that this family lore was true.
 Harry disappeared without a trace.

 In the process of looking for Harry, we researched every relative he had, and discovered the most amazing journey of people.
 The second son of John Edward Kidd, 1845 – 1915, and his wife Mary Julia Caroline Carrie Lee Kidd, 1852 – 1920, was Ernest Evan Seton Kidd.
 When Ernest was a young man he was off to find his fortune in a precious metal mine in Colorado and had one arm blown off and lost most of his sight.